Bohorič alphabet: Historical development

 Bohorič's alphabet was first codified in 1584 by the Protestant author Adam Bohorič in his book Articae horulae succisivae, considered to be the first grammar book of Slovene.
 It was based on the Latin script adopted from the German by Primož Trubar since 1555 and then used extensively for almost thirty years.
 It differed somewhat from the original alphabet, partly also due to changes introduced by Sebastjan Krelj and Jurij Dalmatin.
-It was used in Dalmatin's first translation of the entire Bible to the Slovene.
+It was used in Dalmatin's first translation of the entire Bible into Slovene.

 Although the Counter-Reformation destroyed completely the Protestant religious community in the Slovene Lands, the alphabet was taken over by Catholic authors, most notably by the Roman Catholic bishop of Ljubljana Thomas Chrön.
 In the 17th and early 18th century, very few literary texts were written in Slovene; nevertheless, Bohorič's alphabet remained in use throughout this period.
 Slovene names in Valvasor's German-language book The Glory of the Duchy of Carniola, for example, were all rendered in this script.

 In the late 18th century, with the revival of Slovene, Bohorič's script came back into general use.
 It was modernized by 18th-century philologists Marko Pohlin and Jurij Japelj.
 By the end of the 18th century, it was fully accepted by the Enlightenment intellectuals around Sigmund Zois.
 With the authors Anton Tomaž Linhart and Valentin Vodnik, it became an established tool of literary expression again.

 The Bohorič alphabet was quite successful, but it suffered from a number of flaws: